 Doctors use many different tests to confirm that you or a loved one has cystic fibrosis (CF).
-These include tests that check your blood and sweat.
+These include tests that check your blood and sweat, and sometimes your stool.
 Your symptoms will also need to be reviewed by a doctor who specializes in this genetic disease.

 There are a number of ways to diagnose CF. This article examines the most common.

 All 50 states and the District of Columbia screen babies for severe health conditions such as CF. This is often done with a blood test 24 hours after birth or before baby and mom leave the hospital.

-The IRT-based test is a just a screening test -- it’s not meant to make a diagnosis.
+The IRT-based test is just a screening test -- it’s not meant to make a diagnosis.
 Most babies who “fail” the IRT screen don’t have cystic fibrosis -- they just have a higher risk and need another test to confirm.
 If results from the second test are normal, there’s no further risk or need for more testing.

 Chloride Sweat Test